FabianMPunkt/Nautilus3D/README.md

 OptiFine is strongly recommended!

-Versions below 1.12 have serious limitations (see full feature-table for more)
+Versions below 1.12 include the new 1.14 textures.

 ## Screenshots